ecmwf-lab/climetlab-s2s-ai-challenge/README.md

   - forecast_time : from 2020/01/01 to 2020/12/31, weekly every 7 days (every Thurday).
   - lead_time : two values : 28 days and 35 days (To be discussed)
   - valid_time (forecast_time + lead_time): from 2020/01/01 to 2020/12/31
-  - category : tercile (TODO document this better)
+  - category : "below-normal", "near-normal", "above-normal"

 ## Data download (GRIB or NetCDF)